Eddie Imazu: Career

 After release from detention, Imazu returned home to Culver City in the Los Angeles area.
 The next day, Cedric Gibbons, supervising art director at MGM, wired Imazu to offer him his old job.
 Studio head, Louis B. Mayer, usually inaccessible to Hollywood VIPs, personally greeted Imazu back to work.
 Well-liked and respected by colleagues, Imazu worked at MGM Studios for 35 years.

 During the 1950s, Imazu became a naturalized American citizen.

 An inside-page interview of Imazu, at age 50, appeared in the edition of 20 December 1947 of Pacific Citizen, a Japanese-American newspaper.
 The headline reads, "Hollywood Story: A Portrait of Eddie Imazu, Art Director at MGM Studios."
 And the byline reads, By Alice Sumida.
 In the 24-inch profile, Imazu describes how he works.

 First, he reads the script.
 If the movie must be shot on location, Imazu travels to an appropriate area and selects a site.
 For a studio movie, Imazu spends one or two months breaking the story into sets, estimating costs, making layouts, sketching and drawing models, and consulting the director.
 Imazu lines up the sets needed to ensure they're built in the proper order.
 He does a "roughing out," followed by a drafting.

 After the models are drawn, the director studies them and may suggest changes.
 If the proposed budget is suitable and the director is satisfied, the set plans go from the draftsman's workroom to the mill, where the units are made.
 After they're built, the sets are assembled on the stage and set up.
 Lastly, each set is painted, dressed and made ready to shoot.
 In Technicolor movies, the set's colors must beautifully offset the costumes, so wardrobe designers contribute ideas.
-Imazu's budget is 12% to 15% of total production cost, usually about $250,000.
+Imazu's budget is 12% to 15% of the total production cost, usually about $250,000.
 A studio movie costs at the very least $1.5 million.

 In 1936, Eddie Imazu was an Academy Award co-nominee for Best Art Direction on The Great Ziegfeld.
 Imazu's film credits include: McLintock!
 (1963); The Man Who Shot Liberty Valance (1962); The Teahouse of the August Moon (1956); Go For Broke!
 (1951); and Three Wise Fools (1946).
-His television credits include: The Twilight Zone (1964); Combat!
+His television credits include The Twilight Zone (1964); Combat!
 (1963-1964); and The Thin Man (1958).